leylabmpi/FlaPro/README.md

 - Parameters

 #### 2. Sample input configuration

+*config.yaml* - default configuration file.
+Edit this, if use conda-based environment *config_apptainer.yaml* - configuration file with enabled container.
+Edit this file, if conda is unavailable.

 ##### 2.1 Input data
 Specify the path to a sample file containing your metagenomic or meta-transcriptomic sample-to-read-file mappings:
 ```yaml